 - Add interfaces (ethernet1/1, ethernet1/2), zones (LAN, WAN), and Virtual Routers (route tables).
 Do not name the route table as “default” since this may conflict with the firewall’s default route table.
 Please refer to the step 7 and 10 of https://docs.aviatrix.com/HowTos/config_paloaltoVM.html

 - Create Template Stack

 - A Template stack is a bundle to bound templates with managed devices.
 When creating, select template(s) and devices.
-Create one template stack for the primary FireNet gateway, another for backup FireNet gateway.
+Create one template stack for the primary FireNet Gateway, another for backup FireNet Gateway.
 Remember the template stack name.
 Commit and push.

-d.
-Create Device Group¶
+Creating Device Group¶

 A Device Group is used to manage all the firewall policies.

 - Go to Panorama > Device Groups, click Add to create a new device group for both FireNet GWs.
 Add managed VMs to the device group.
 Remember the device group name, for example “west2-firenet-primary”.
 You may create two device groups as well if you want to separately edit for each FireNet GW.

 - The following 3 # steps, please refer to the step 8 and 9 of https://docs.aviatrix.com/HowTos/config_paloaltoVM.html.

 - Add Example Policy (Optional if internet traffic is needed)